wagnertheresa/NFFT4ANOVA/README.md

 # Installation
 - This software has been tested with Python 3.8.
 - This software depends on Alfke's FastAdjacency Package.
-We refer to https://github.com/dominikalfke/FastAdjacency#readme.
+We refer to https://github.com/dominikalfke/FastAdjacency#readme for installation instructions.

 # Usage

 This package consists of the following three classes:
+- `NFFTKernelRidge`
-- jhdvf
+- `GridSearch`
-- djaskvg
+- `kernel_vector_multiplication`

-See ->showcase and ->showcase for an example.
+See [showcase_nfft_krr.ipynb]() and [showcase_kernel_vector_multiplication.ipynb](https://github.com/wagnertheresa/NFFT4ANOVA/blob/main/test/showcase_kernel_vector_multiplication.ipynb) for an example.